TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/CommonProperties/LocalizeReferencesAtParentLocalization.rst

    :Types: :ref:`group <columns-group>`, :ref:`select <columns-select>`

    Defines whether referenced records should be localized when the current record gets localized.
-This does only apply if references are **not** stored using `MM` tables.
-In addition, when using the type `group`, :ref:`foreign_table <columns-group-properties-foreign-table>` has to reference the same table as in :ref:`allowed <columns-group-properties-allowed>`.
+This only applies if references are **not** stored using `MM` tables.
+In addition, when using the type `group`, :ref:`foreign_table <columns-group-properties-foreign-table>` has to reference the same table in :ref:`allowed <columns-group-properties-allowed>`.